 Outstanding All Round

-On top of the great market coverage and streaming Bet365 also run great long standing regular Rugby promotions that can give you extra chances to win.
+On top of the great market coverage and streaming Bet365 also run great long standing regular Rugby promotions that can give you extra value to your bets.

 Best odds and markets

 BetVictor stand out from the crowd when it comes to their Rugby book.
 The range of markets is second to none with a full range of betting lines pre-event and in play for Rugby League and Rugby Union.
 Ante post markets are available sometimes up to 2 years in advance and odds are rarely beaten.
 The interface and user oriented focus of this bookie means it is an absolute pleasure to bet both before a game and in play.
 With a more international pedigree you will find markets on international Rugby that some UK-only focused bookies do not have.Not great for offers but considering the better than average odds, superb interface and great live betting these guys certainly deserve a place in any Rugby betting guide.

 Coral are similar to Bet365 when it comes to market depth, coverage and streaming.
 You can watch live rugby with this bookie, bet on major tournaments well in advance at really competitive odds and nice payout limits of 100k.
 It is the latest offers around the big events that makes Coral really stand out.
 For something like the world cup expect excellent new customer offers and regular customer promotions.
 These will usually be in the form of enhanced odds promotions (such as outright winner odds) or free bets.
 Coral also have a great stats and results service for all sports but are one of the best for Rugby.